eucalyptus/euca-demo/doc/setup-demo-dependencies.md

     ```bash
     euca-demo-02-initialize-dependencies.sh -?
     ```

     Usage: euca-demo-02-initialize-dependencies.sh [-I [-s | -f]] [-a account] -I          non-interactive
       -s          slower: increase pauses by 25%
       -f          faster: reduce pauses by 25%
       -a account  account to create for use in demos (default: demo)

-As noted in the help message, by default, the demo account used is named "demo", but this can be overridden with the -a account flag.
+By default, the demo account used is named "demo", but this can be overridden with the -a account flag.
 This allows alternate and/or multiple demo accounts to be used.

 ### Initialize Demo Dependencies Manual Procedure

-This procedure depends on the existance of the Demo account administrator credentials in the ~/creds/demo/admin directory.
-If an account other than "demo" was created, this path would instead reference that account name.

-Additionally, the procedure or script to initialize the demo account must have been run.

 1. Use Demo (demo) Account Administrator credentials